 Update: The Closet is Full…

-A few months of carefully curated thrift shopping has resulted in a closet full of beautiful suits, sportcoats, slacks, and all ‘the fixins.’
+A few months of carefully curated, frugally financed thrift shopping has resulted in a closet full of beautiful suits, sportcoats, slacks, and all ‘the fixins.’
 Now, I am much more picky about what I buy (if anything) in my thrift shopping adventures.
-Currently, I keep an eye out for unique silk or linen suits and sportcoats and limit myself to a monthly thrift budget of $25.00.
-I only buy if something if the item is of high quality, exceptional appeal, and under $25.00.
+Currently, I keep an eye out for unique silk or linen suits and sportcoats, limiting myself to a monthly thrift budget of $25.00.
+I only buy if the item is of high quality, exceptional appeal, and under $25.00.
 Otherwise, I only purchase an item to replace something that has worn out or is no longer wearable in my current wardrobe.

 Thrift shopping is a skill that requires a working knowledge of menswear and the ability to hunt down bargains.
 So, like any athlete, you need to practice your skills from time to time to keep them sharp.
-The thrifting adventures continue!
+My thrifting adventures continue, but at a minimal level.